 Notes: This plant is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907.
 The marsh area of Eloise Butler Wildflower Garden was originally a Tamarack Swamp.
-Replacements were needed as severe wind storms of 1926 and 1927 had destroyed most of the Tamaracks in the Garden and a saw fly infestation took care of the remainder.
+Replacements were needed as severe wind storms of 1925 had destroyed most of the Tamaracks in the Garden and a saw fly infestation took care of the remainder.
 Martha Crone planted a number of them in her years as Curator.
-Seven small ones were transplanted from the Quacking Bog in 1934; one in 1935, 4 in 1936, 1 in 1938; more in 1948 and '49.
+Seven small ones were transplanted from the Quaking Bog in 1934; one in 1935, 4 in 1936, 1 in 1938; more in 1948 and '49.
 The larger specimens growing now could be some of those trees.
-The small group of trees is located at the north end of the bog path near guidebook stations 23 to 25.
+The small group of trees is located at the north end of the wetland path near guidebook stations 23 to 25.
 Ken Avery noted planting the tree in 1977.
-Since the early 1980s, native trees have purchased to restore the tree canopy of the woodland garden after the loss of all the elms and the removal of Buckthorn.
+Since the early 1980s, native trees have been purchased to restore the tree canopy of the woodland garden after the loss of all the elms and the removal of Buckthorn.
 Tamaracks have been included.
 Thirty were planted in 2010.
 In the United States, Minnesota is the western most outpost of this species, growing around the Great Lakes and up to New England.
 It is primarily a tree of the Canadian boreal forests.
 Within Minnesota it is found in various counties in the northern 2/3rds of the state, which includes the metro area.

 Lore and uses: The wood of old trees is very durable, used for framing houses, railroad ties, poles, etc. Early New England ship builders used the roots as "knees" in building small boats.
 There is also medicinal use.
 Densmore (ref. #5) in her study of the Minnesota Chippewa reports that finely chopped inner bark, fresh or dried, was useful on burns if applied in the morning, then partially washed off at night and renewed.
 The bark was also said to used for a laxative, a tonic and a diuretic.
 The active ingredient is a volatile oil that contains pinene, larixine and the ester bornylacetate.